rh-mobb/documentation/docs/rosa/sts/README.md

 1. Run the rosa cli to create your cluster

+    > Add any other arguments to this command to suit your cluster. for example `--private-link` and `--subnet-ids=subnet-12345678,subnet-87654321`.

     ```bash
     rosa create cluster --cluster-name ${ROSA_CLUSTER_NAME} \
       --region ${REGION} --version ${VERSION} \